-This tablescape reminds me instantly of Maison Ladurée tea room in Paris, and their pastel colored macaron boxes with the golden elegant text printed on them and the delicate – and delicious – macarons inside!
+This tablescape reminds me instantly of Maison Ladurée tea room in Paris, and their pastel-colored macaron boxes with the golden elegant text printed on them and the delicate – and delicious – macarons inside!
 Even if your day didn’t include shopping at Champs-Élysées, you can decorate your dinner table to remind you of the time you did.

-The foundation is created by softest linen light purple tablecloth to accentuate the colors on the Bernardaud’s plates.
+The foundation is created by the softest linen light purple tablecloth to accentuate the colors on the Bernardaud’s plates.
 While the look is classic, it also oozes modern sophistication by layering the different Bernardaud collections.
 The layering also brings certain playfulness to the table setting.

-I personally love how the elegant hand-cut crystal glasses are matched with the amethyst-colored water glasses, again giving it old world charm, but with a little springtime playfulness.
+I personally love how the elegant hand-cut crystal glasses are matched with the amethyst-colored water glasses, again giving it old-world charm, but with a little springtime playfulness.

-Fresh cut flowers crown the table, and bring fantastic scent for the room.
+Fresh cut flowers crown the table, and bring fantastic scent to the room.
 Anemone, Lilacs, peonies, tulips and roses in a soup tureen, and in smaller mix-matched vessels give the final touch for this elegant French-style tablescape.